kragen/derctuo/markdown/globoflexia.md

 - PVA glue;
 - hide glue;
 - silicone;
-- epoxy resin and similar resin systems, if they don't attack the balloons;
+- epoxy resin and similar resin systems, if they don’t attack the balloons;
 - cyanoacrylate adhesive;
 - plaster of Paris (thank you, Javier Candeira!);
 - sodium silicate waterglass;
-- slaked lime, if it doesn't attack the balloons or fibers;
+- slaked lime, if it doesn’t attack the balloons or fibers;
-- portland cement, if it doesn't attack the balloons or fibers and the color isn't a problem;
+- portland cement, if it doesn’t attack the balloons or fibers and the color isn’t a problem;
-- calcium aluminate cement, if it doesn't attack the balloons or fibers, and refractoriness is desired;
+- calcium aluminate cement, if it doesn’t attack the balloons or fibers, and refractoriness is desired;
-- Sorel cement, if it doesn't attack the balloons or fibers, and maximal strength is desired;
+- Sorel cement, if it doesn’t attack the balloons or fibers, and maximal strength is desired;
-- a so-called "geopolymer cement";
+- a so-called “geopolymer cement”;
 - latex paint;
 - shellac;
 - polyurethanes;
 - urea-formaldehyde resin;
 - phenolic resin;
-- various kinds of solvent-based plastic cements such as PVC dissolved in acetone, if the solvent doesn't attack the balloons or fibers;
+- various kinds of solvent-based plastic cements such as PVC dissolved in acetone, if the solvent doesn’t attack the balloons or fibers;
 - constant-tack adhesives like those used in scotch tape;
 - wet clay, whether simply allowed to dry or later fired;
 - tar, though probably using a solvent rather than heat;